-This may also be an option if you have a cupboard you don’t need next to the bathroom.
+This might also be an option if you have a cupboard you don’t need next to the bathroom.

 If your bathroom is exceptionally small, think carefully about what you must have included.
-A sink and toilet are essential, but do you need a shower or bath, or do you have another bathroom?
-Also consider:
+A sink, toilet and shower are essential, but can you make do without a bath?
+There are other things to consider, too:

 Adding an en suite or extra loo can make a big difference when you have visitors, not to mention adding value to your home.
-Look for dead space in your home that you aren’t using for anything important and, ideally, that is near the waste pipe.
+Look for dead space in your home that you aren’t using for anything important and, ideally, that's near the waste pipe.